- Main Reconciliation Flow

 Alternatively, you can check the Balance Sheet report with the monthly column display directly in QuickBooks.

 Congratulations!
-The amounts you will see in the QuickBooks Online Balance sheet report for the clearing account will match your Square ending balance, meaning the reconciliation was successful.
+If the amount on the QuickBooks Online Balance Sheet report matches your Square ending balance, the reconciliation succeeded.

 If your Clearing Account does not reconcile

-If the balances between your Square and QuickBooks reports don’t match, it’s often caused by unsynchronized transactions.
-Follow the steps below to make sure that Synder has successfully synced your Square data.
+If the balances between your Square and QuickBooks reports don’t match, unsynchronized transactions often cause it.
+Therefore, follow the steps below to make sure Synder successfully synced your Square data.

 - Go to Synder and filter transactions by status.
-Make sure that all the transactions within your reconciliation period are in statuses: Synced or Skipped on the Platform transactions page.
+First, make sure every transaction within your reconciliation period is in the Synced or Skipped status on the Platform transactions page.

-All the other statuses indicate that the transaction is not in your books or needs additional checking.
-As long as such transactions are present, your books won’t reconcile. - Make sure all Square locations are connected.
+However, all other statuses indicate that the transaction is not in your books or needs additional checking.
+As a result, while such transactions remain, your books won’t reconcile. - Next, make sure all Square locations are connected.

-- If your platform was disconnected within the reconciliation period, make sure you run a Historical Import on the Platform transactions page to retrieve any missing transactions.
+- Finally, if your platform disconnected during the reconciliation period, run a Historical Import on the Platform transactions page to retrieve any missing transactions.

-If after that your balances still don’t match, follow the steps below to identify discrepancies by comparing Square and QuickBooks Online data in Excel.
+However, if your balances still don’t match after that, follow the steps below to identify discrepancies by comparing Square and QuickBooks Online data in Excel.

 Step 1: Download Required Reports